BARATH66/Java/README.md

-# Java Basics
+# Java Program
-Fundamental concepts of Java have been used in these programs.
+Various concepts of Java have been used in these programs.